 With engaging, colourful artwork on every page by award-winning illustrator Harriet Lynas.

 Currently shortlisted for a Junior Design Award.
-“Brilliant” Telegraph, Best Children’s Cookbook, GQ Magazine.
+A US Junior Library Guild Gold Standard Selection book; “Brilliant” Telegraph; and Best Children’s Cookbook, GQ Magazine.

 “Every school should have a copy of Welcome to our Table.
 We would highly recommend this book to anyone and everyone, of all ages.”
 Reading Zone, 5 stars